mcarmenv/book-recommendation-system-mcarmenv/README.md

 ## Steps.
 **General steps.**</br>
 1.Load the data.</br>
-    1.1.
-Goodreads IDs.</br>
+    1.1.Goodreads IDs.</br>
-    1.2.
-Data to load.</br>
+    1.2.Data to load.</br>
 2.Perform a preliminary analysis.</br>
 3.Create a book recommendation system based on collaborative and/or content-based filtering.</br>
-    3.1.
-Pros and cons of a content-based recommendation system.</br>
+    3.1.Pros and cons of a content-based recommendation system.</br>
-    3.2.
-Pros and cons of a user-based recommendation system.</br>
+    3.2.Pros and cons of a user-based recommendation system.</br>

 ***Let's go step by step.***